Under Income Tax Act in India, you can take the benefit of tax savings deductions under section 80c by invest in small savings investments.

 9) Repayment of Housing Loan

-• If assesse has taken loan for purchase or construction of residential house property than can you claim deduction under section 80c on repayment of loan.
+• If assesse has taken loan for purchase or construction of residential house property than you can claim deduction under section 80c on repayment of loan.

 • Deduction under section 80c is allowed only for the principal amount.